Soft BIBD and Product Gradient Codes: Problem Formulation

 \subsection{Gradient Coding}

-Consider a distributed learning (or distributed GD) setting with $n$ workers $\mathcal{W}$ and $k$ data $\mathcal{D} = \{(x_i,y_i)\}_{i=1}^k$.
+Consider a distributed learning (or distributed gradient descent) setting with $n$ workers $\mathcal{W}$ and $k$ training data pieces $\{(x_i,y_i)\}_{i=1}^k$.
 The goal of gradient coding is to introduce redundancy in gradient computations so that the distributed system is robust against stragglers~\cite{Tandon2017}.

 A gradient code (GC) can be characterized by a $k\times n$ binary encoding matrix $G$.
-Row $i\in[k]:=\{1,2,\dotsc,k\}$ of $G$ corresponds to data piece $d_i$, and column $j\in[n]$ corresponds to worker $j$, where $G_{ij}=1$ if worker $j$ computes the gradient of $d_i$, and $G_{ij}=0$ otherwise.
+Row $i\in[k]:=\{1,2,\dotsc,k\}$ of $G$ corresponds to data piece $(x_i,y_i)$, and column $j\in[n]$ corresponds to worker $j$, where $G_{ij}=1$ if worker $j$ computes the gradient of $(x_i,y_i)$, and $G_{ij}=0$ otherwise.
 The worker load is the number of gradient computations assigned to a worker, and data redundancy is the number of workers computing the gradient of a data piece.
 When each worker has the same worker load $l$, and each data piece has redundancy $r$, $G$ is called an $(n,k,l,r)$-GC.

 The goal is to compute the gradient sum in~\eqref{eqn:gradient_descent_alg}.
-Since we consider only one iteration of distributed GD, we omit the dependence on time $t$.
+Since we consider only one iteration of distributed gradient descent, we omit the dependence on time $t$.
 Then the goal is to compute